Lords Committee hears evidence on the extension of off-payroll working rules

 - An independent dispute resolution process with a clear time limit for a contractor to begin the process.

 - The alignment of legal employment status and tax employment status

 Whilst a delay to the implementation is almost now certainly off the cards, the short-term recommendations put forward are pragmatic and hopefully place more urgency to addressing concerns around the lack of clarity that still exits.

-The lord’s inquiry is due to close on 25th February, if you would like to contribute to the enquiry you can read more about the objectives of the inquiry here and make your own written representation.
+The Lords inquiry is due to close on 25th February, if you would like to contribute to the inquiry you can make your own written representation.

 If you have questions around the off-payroll reforms and how they could affect you, please speak with your accountant.